Linda and Roger's Bunhybee Grasslands - Animals

 We've once seen what we'd loosely describe as a red-backed small kangaroo or wallaby in the forest beside the road, 2km north of Bunhybee (1 Mar 2010).

-To date we've only seen a Wombat on the property once (and we probably won't see any more until we're there at night); but there's plenty of evidence in the form of paths, gaps under the bottom strands of fences, and a couple of holes in and adjacent to the property.
-Several new burrows have appeared in various parts of the property, including near Peppermint corner in late 2008, on the central block in 2010, and in the dam wall in 2012.
+There are Wombats on the property.
+There's plenty of evidence in the form of paths, gaps under the bottom strands of fences, and holes in and adjacent to the property.
+Several new burrows have appeared in various parts of the property, including near Peppermint corner in late 2008, on the central block in 2010, in the dam wall in 2012, and above Gate Gully in 2013 and 2014.

 20 Feb 2010